 Many email service providers offer a free plan to start with, often with over 1000 subscribers.
 You can use premade templates or send a plain text newsletter.
 You don’t have to spend a lot of time or money to get your list set up.

 The biggest challenge most people find is not knowing what to email to your list when you have one.
-Check out my post on What to Email To Your List for some ideas to get you started.
+Check out my post Email Ideas for Fiction Authors to get you started.

 If you need help getting your list started, or want to brainstorm ideas on what to send, contact me about setting up a consultation.